 General coordination of benefits with Medicare

 If you are covered under both Medicare and this Plan, federal law mandates that Medicare is the secondary plan in most situations.
 When permitted by law, this plan is the secondary plan.
-In all cases, coordination of benefits with Medicare will conform to federal statutes and regulations and benefits under this Plan will be coordinated to the extent benefits are payable under Medicare, as allowed by federal statutes and regulations.
-The benefits of this Plan may be reduced by the full amount of Medicare benefits the Participant is entitled to receive, whether or not actually enrolled in Medicare.
+In all cases, coordination of benefits with Medicare will conform to federal statutes and regulations.
+If you are enrolled in Medicare, your benefits under this Plan will be coordinated to the extent benefits are payable under Medicare, as allowed by federal statutes and regulations.

 Right of Recovery